omsf/joint-demo/script.md

 _run gather call_

 With default options, `openfe gather` prints a pretty table of the dG of each ligand along with uncertainy values.

+So far we've taken a set of ligands and a known target, filtered out potential ADMET liabilities with OpenADMET's CLI, and use OpenFE's CLI to predict relative binding free energies.

+8:10

+Next, I want to dig deeper into some of these tools we've used so far, and then finish up with a few examples of new use cases with OpenFF force fields and tooling.

+Let's start with a closer look at the ADMET predictions.
+You may have noticed we ran models for 4 different CYPs and only looked at once.
+Let's now have a look at predicted p values for each of these ligands with each anti-target.

+_run plotting cell_

+Reminder that:

+* A pIC50 of 4 is an IC50 of 100 uM
+* A pIC50 of 5 is an IC50 of 10 uM
+* A pIC50 of 6 is an IC50 of 1 uM

+This data would suggest that these compounds have some off target CYP inhibition issues, most severely for CYP1A2 average pIC50 of ~6.
+Ouch!

+But how good are these models, really?

+_show cell comparing pChEMBL_

+The OpenADMET team thinks these models generally over-predict p due to the pChEMBL data itself having a positive skew.
+That is to say, the dataset probably skews towards CYP inhibitors (high p) and away from non-binders (low p) and doesn't reflect very well the breadth of chemistry that you might design ligands with.

+We can see this by looking at the p values for the underlying ChEMBL data

+_show cell visualizing ChEMBL data_

+We see that this data has a heavy skew towards strong CYP inhibitors and not much data on weaker binders.
+This highlights the need for vastly more data collection of broader chemistries, ideally guided by missing coverage in the datasets.
+This sort of active learning is exactly what OpenADMET is doing with their partners soon.

+10:15

+Next let's dig into the OpenFE CLI a little bit more and unpack a few decisions we made along the way.

+One added detail in the workflow is that each ligand's partial charges were assigned while setting up the network, before each solvated protein-ligand complex was set up.
+This is encouraged because of how AM1-BCC can occassionally give different results on different hardware, can be slow to run multiple times, and errors in free energy calculations are particularly sensitive to seemingly small partial charge differences.

+_run openfe charge-molecules cell_

+There are a number of other options that can be tinkered with in this command, just like other CLI calls, such as using OpenEye to generate AM1-BCC ELF10 charges or using NAGL to generate GNN charges.
+These options can be passed in through the `settings.yaml` file.

+Next, let's talk about network planning, something else a practioner can tinker with via the settings file.
+Kartograph has implemented a bunch of different networks, a subset of which has been implemented in OpenFE since some of them are not practical.
+The default network, which we used earlier, is a minimal spanning tree, which minimizes the number of edges that can connect all nodes in a network.

+OpenFE has some convenience tools to visualize these networks, which are themselves stored in these GraphML files.

+_show network visualizaiton_

+If we wanted to switch to, say, a radial or star map, which connects a single node to each other node like a wheel with spokes, we can do that by defining it in the settings YAML and re-running the network planning command.

+_show radial.yaml, run plan-rbfe-network_
+If we wanted to switch to, say, a radial or star map, which connects a single node to each other node like a wheel with spokes, we can do that by defining it in the settings YAML and re-running the network planning command.
+This network takes another argument for the central ligand, let's just use ligand 6.

+_show radial.yaml, run plan-rbfe-network_

+14:00